Shavasana: Effects

 Shavasana is intended to rejuvenate the body, mind, and spirit.
 In the pose, the breath deepens, and stress is released.
 The yogi forgets all other thoughts and surrenders any psychological effort.
 While in Shavasana, yogis slip into blissful neutrality and reflect on the practice.
 Comfort is essential in the pose; the slightest point of discomfort can be endlessly distracting.
 Shavasana is a good way to reduce stress and tension.

-Yoga practices for relaxation and restoration
+Relaxation and restoration

 Modern yoga practices intended for relaxation and restoration rather than as exercise make extensive use of Shavasana.
 Yoga nidra ("yogic sleep") meditation is often practiced in Shavasana.
 Restorative Yoga, too, a style involving long holding of asanas with liberal use of props to support the body, includes multiple variations of Shavasana, with or without supports; Judith Hanson Lasater proposes five variants of Shavasana as "relaxation poses".